Events

 During the day, participants will find out more about Electronics and studying the subject at university level.
 There will also be a ‘hands on’ introduction to microcontrollers, guided tours and opportunities to speak with current students & teaching staff.

-The Royal Society’s Summer Science Exhibition 3-5 July
+The Royal Society’s Summer Science Exhibition.
+3-5 July.
+London

 Visiting school groups will be able to explore the whole of the Exhibition between 3 – 5 July, alongside the visiting public.
 The content of the Exhibition is best suited to groups of STEM students aged 14+ at GCSE and A-level (or equivalent) who actively wish to pursue a career in STEM (science, technology, engineering and mathematics).
 During their visit, school groups will have the opportunity to talk directly with a wide range of researchers at 14 flagship exhibit stands and also engage with a variety of publicly accessible interactive activities and talks.